ethjs/ethjs-provider-signer/README.md

 A simple wrapper module for `ethjs-provider-http` which allows you to sign sendTransaction payloads.
 It simply takes the sendTransaction data, signs it, and changes the payload method from `eth_sendTransaction` to `eth_sendRawTransaction`, then sends the payload.

-The `privateKey` method is called everytime a payload must be signed.
-It provides the account address in question.
-The return should be a single privateKey string.
+The `signTransaction` method is called everytime a payload must be signed.
+It provides the raw transaction data, a handy raw transaction signing method and a callback to be fired.
+The callback must return a single signed alphanumeric hex data payload of the signed raw transaction.

+The optionally required signing method `SignerProvider.sign` will sign the raw transaction with your specified private key.

+The provided `SignerProvider.sign` method intakes the `rawTx` transaction data and the `privateKey` hex for signing.
+It returns the hexified string data of the signed transaction.

 ## Contributing